 To me, SANITY is the benchmark rather than anything else.
 A shaman, magician, occult worker can be 'crazy' and 'sane' at the same time.

 As an example, sane 'crazy' can be about eccentricity.
 That level of eccentricity can be high or low.
 From my experience, eccentric people are pretty good at gauging what they can get away with by the standards of their society.
 Sane 'crazy' can also be about superstition (again on a continuum).
 It can be about thinking that is outside the box.

 Another point to mention is that the practitioner who is in a sane space are aware their practice, interactions, knowledge, awareness or information could reasonably be disbelieved or doubted by those around them.
 They are under no illusion about the veracity of their experience on face value.
 They have no assumption that others should or must believe them.

 For me the line is around the impact on daily life.
 What impact does it have on your work?
 On your ability to function in the society you live in?

 If your society is a 9-5, corporate culture, white-collar worker world, then your 'crazy' will look very different to performance artist who interacts across a variety of corporates, artistic environments and sustainable collectives off the grid.
 Do you have enough to eat each day, something enjoyable to do and experience, and some satisfying level of interaction with the fellow tribe of people around you?
 Or is your 'crazy' distressing, frightening or self-destructive?

-If like me, you wonder if your sanity membership just expired, and you’ve been evicted from the game of sane – then it’s doubtful.
+If like me, you wonder if your sanity membership just expired, and you've been evicted from the sane game - then it's doubtful.